-St. John Ambulance is pleased to offer our innovative web based training program for First Aid, CPR and AED certification.
+St. John Ambulance is pleased to offer our innovative blended format of web knowledge based learning and in-class skills development training program for First Aid, CPR and AED certification.
 Upon successful completion of both the online and in-class training components, students will have the confidence to handle first aid emergencies until medical help arrives.
 This training option leads to certification equivalent to our traditional in-class programs.

 St. John Ambulance is Canada’s leading authority in first aid and the preferred choice of employers for employee first aid training*.

 We receive many questions from employers looking to comply with Ontario First Aid Regulation 1101.
 Over the next few weeks, we will publish the answers to some of the questions that are asked most often.
 If you have any questions you would like us to respond to please send them to: [email protected].

 Employers will often think that certifying one employee in First Aid & CPR will meet the requirements of Ontario First Aid Regulation 1101.
 There are a few situations where this may be true, but generally only when there is a one person work area such as a taxi or a truck driver.